Awards will be announced at Microgrid 2019

 - Preserve the natural environment

 - Avoid more expensive infrastructure development

-Judges for the competition are William Brent, director Power for All; Kaitlyn Bunker, manager, Islands Energy Program, Rocky Mountain Institute; and Jonathan Hart, senior specialist at the Center for Sustainable Energy; and Matt Roberts, Managing Director, Prospect Hill Energy Consulting and former Executive Director of the Energy Storage Association.
+Judges for the competition are William Brent, Director Power for All; Kaitlyn Bunker, Manager, Islands Energy Program, Rocky Mountain Institute; Jonathan Hart, Senior Specialist at the Center for Sustainable Energy; and Matt Roberts, Managing Director, Prospect Hill Energy Consulting and former Executive Director of the Energy Storage Association.

 Anyone may nominate a microgrid, whether they are affiliated with the project or not, by filling out the form below.
 Only operating microgrids are eligible.
 The application deadline is Jan.
 7, 2019.